-This lovely, light Lemon Ricotta Cake with Candied Lemons is a wonderful way to end any meal or for a special dessert.
+This lovely, light lemon ricotta cake is a wonderful way to end any meal or for a special dessert.
 Featured here topped with Candied Lemons, but adaptable to any topping.

 Ricotta cakes are such a lovely and light dessert and this lemon version is the perfect way to enjoy some bright flavours and colours in the middle of winter.

-If you’ve never had a ricotta cake, it’s lighter than a cheesecake and as it’s ricotta cheese based instead of cream cheese based, it’s flavour is more subtle.
+If you’ve never had a ricotta cake, it is lighter than a cheesecake and as its ricotta cheese based instead of cream cheese based, it’s flavour is more subtle.
 It’s lovely and light, so a nice way to finish a meal.
 It’s also a great base cake for any number of toppings.

 I’ve topped mine with candied lemons (instructions on how to make the candied lemons is below!), but this cake is lovely with lemon curd and/or fresh berries and/or a dollop of creme fraiche or whipped cream.

 Ingredients and Substitutions

 Ricotta – As ricotta forms the majority of the ingredients of this cake, seek out some great, fresh ricotta.
 Be sure to allow it to sit to remove as much moisture as possible, before using in the cake.
 No cheesecloth?
 Use a coffee filter to line your strainer!

 As I mentioned above, this cake is lovely with any number of toppings.
 Fresh fruit is always a great option, as is a chunky sauce or puree of blueberries or raspberries.
 Lemon curd would be perfect.

 The candied lemons can be made ahead and stored in the refrigerator for up to a month.
 (Candied lemons can be eaten, or you can use them simply as decoration).

 Get the Recipe: Lemon Ricotta Cake with Candied Lemons